 Encaustic will not soften as long as it is hung out of direct sunlight.
 The pigments will not fade, even in brightly lit rooms.
 I use only museum quality materials to ensure the lasting integrity of your art.

 What is a cradled wood panel?

-Encaustic is strong and resilient, and also heavy.
-Most encaustic work is therefore done on a rigid base - most commonly a wood panel with rear framing that gives it strength and rigidity.
+Most encaustic work is done on a wood panel with rear framing that gives it strength and rigidity.
 It's like an inverted box.
 This is a cradled panel.

 See pictures here.

 I'm new to original art.
 How do I start?